 Under the provisions of the Workforce Innovation and Opportunity Act (WIOA), each State must submit a Unified or Combined State Plan to the U.S. Department of Labor that outlines a four-year strategy for the State’s workforce development system.

-The Combined State Plan is for the period July 1, 2016 through June 30, 2018.
-The WIOA State Plans provide valuable information about the various investment, programs, and initiatives underway to serve jobseekers, students, and businesses across the country.
+The WIOA State Plan provides valuable information about the various investment, programs, and initiatives underway to serve jobseekers, students, and businesses across the country.

 The public and workforce system stakeholders may view, download, or search the WIOA State Plans on the U.S. Department of Education website.

-DORS and the Maryland State Rehabilitation Council (MSRC) continually assess the rehabilitation needs of Maryland citizens with disabilities, as part of its state and strategic planning process.
-DORS and the MSRC hold annual public meetings and conduct a triennial comprehensive needs assessment.
+The Maryland State Rehabilitation Council (MSRC) and the Maryland State Department of Education’s Division of Rehabilitation Services (DORS) continually assess the rehabilitation and career needs of Maryland citizens with disabilities.
+As part of this assessment, DORS and the MSRC hold annual public meetings.

 2301 Argonne Drive, Baltimore, MD 21218

 The Vocational Rehabilitation program receives 78.7% of its funding through a grant from the U.S. Department of Education.
 For Federal fiscal year 2019, the total amount of grant funds awarded were $47,197,460.
 The remaining 21.3% of the costs ($12,773,900) were funded by State appropriations.